 The newly announced 2019-20 Victorian Budget delivers new initiatives totalling $225.5 million for the creative industries portfolio.
 These span the creative and cultural sector, from large cultural attractions to independent creators and regional opportunities.
 Latest figures show that Victoria’s creative industries deliver $31 billion to the state – up 23% in four years.
-Read more here.
+Read more from Creative Victoria.

 TNA serves on the Arts Industry Council of Victoria and has released a response to the sector via Arts Hub: